 Right to Vote

 All Active Members, Parent/Guardian Members and Honorary Lifetime Members shall be entitled to notice of and to vote at all meetings of the Association as set out in Article 7.

+All active members and parent/guardian members must have all accounts in good standing to vote.

 Record Date